mattruma/CosmosDBWebApi/README.md

 ### Postman

-Scripts for testing the API can be imported into Postman from.
+Scripts for testing the API can be imported into Postman from https://github.com/mattruma/CosmosDBWebApi/blob/master/CosmosDBWebApi%20API.postman_collection.json.

 ## Links